dbalint95/deep_learning_forex_prediction/README.md

-# Forex prediction based on daily news
-Repository to store all related files to the Deep Learning university course, especially implementation and the source files for the big (semester) homework.

-**Summary of the chosen task**:

- EUR to HUF exchange rate prediction based on daily news.
+**EUR to HUF exchange rate prediction based on daily news.

  Given a number of daily news headlines of different newsletters on a day, what shall be the average EUR to HUF exchange rate the next day?